docker context create

 Examples

-To create a context from scratch provide the docker and, if required, kubernetes options.
-The example below creates the context my-context with a docker endpoint of /var/run/docker.sock:
+Use the --docker flag to create a context with a custom endpoint.
+The following example creates a context named my-context with a docker endpoint of /var/run/docker.sock:

 $ docker context create \